 As part of this role we have established this website to serve and an online meeting place for researchers.
 The contact details for the IRCRA Executive Committee and current members are published on these web pages.

 A register with details of past publications in the field can be found on our website, to assist researchers and climbers who are searching for information about our sport.
 An on-line forum has also been established, which provides a contact point for researchers and climbers around the world.
 The intention of this forum is to create new collaborations to further improve our understanding of the sport and to provide opportunity for on-going international and national knowledge exchange.

-The IRCRA members meet every two years and our most recent Congress was held in Chamonix, France in July 2018.
+The IRCRA members meet every two years and our most recent Congress was held in Tokyo, in November 2021.

 IRCRA Head Office